-Whether you plan to do your own taxes for the first time or have already used tax preparation software in the past, the number of online tax software options available can make it difficult to choose which one is best for you this tax season.
-Understanding your tax situation, preferences for features and cost and your level of comfort working with tax information can help you make the right choice.
+Whether you plan to do your own taxes for the first time or you've already used tax preparation software in the past, the number of online tax software options available can make it difficult to choose which is best for your circumstances.
+Considering your tax situation, your preferences for features and cost, and how comfortable you are working with tax information can guide you to making the right choice.

 What Is Tax Preparation Software?

-While some software is one-size-fits-all, more often you'll see companies offering different packages targeted at different taxpayers.
-For example, they might include a free or cheap option for simple returns, deluxe packages for those who take common credits and deductions, premium or premier packages for investors and self-employed packages for small business owners and contract workers.
+Tax preparation software is available online to help you complete your federal and state tax forms electronically as an alternative to filling out IRS Form 1040 and other tax forms and schedules yourself.
+Some software is one-size-fits-all, but you'll usually see companies offering different packages targeted at different taxpayers.
+The usually provide a free or cheap option for simple returns, deluxe packages for those who take common credits and deductions, premium or premier packages for investors, and self-employed packages for small business owners and contract workers.

-While the ease of use and features can vary, tax software walks you through personal and financial questions and will show you calculations of your income tax to be refunded or paid.
-It also often provides a database of tax information so you can get explanations for various credits and deductions along the way.
-In some cases, you have a live tax professional standing by to answer questions via video, text or phone.
+Ease of use and features can vary, but tax software walks you through personal and financial questions and shows you calculations of your income tax to be refunded or paid based on your answers.
+It also usually provides a database of tax information so you can get explanations for various credits and deductions along the way.
+You might even have access to a live tax professional standing by to answer questions via video, text or phone.

-Tax preparation software usually also runs some accuracy checks and alerts you if some of your numbers or credits taken seem off.
-While all the popular options offer e-filing, you still get the option to print your paper return for your own reference or to mail in your return to the IRS if you'd prefer.
-Tax filing applications also give you a variety of options to pay any tax due to be paid or refunded.
+Tax preparation software usually also runs accuracy checks and alerts you if some of your numbers or the credits you're taking seem off.
+All the popular software providers offer e-filing, but you'll still have the option to print your paper return for your own reference or to mail your return to the IRS if you'd prefer.
+Tax filing applications also give you a variety of options to pay any tax due.

-A common place to find tax preparation software is on the website of a major tax preparation services company like H&R Block, Liberty Tax or Jackson Hewitt.
-However, there are many other online tax services options to consider.
-Popular ones include TurboTax, TaxSlayer, TaxAct, E-File, ezTaxReturn.com, eSmart and FreeTaxUSA.
-Even some websites that focus on personal finance like Credit Karma have now started offering tax filing services for members.
+Tax preparation software is available on the websites of all the major preparation services, such as H&R Block, Liberty Tax and Jackson Hewitt.
+There are many other online tax services options to consider as well, including TurboTax, TaxSlayer, TaxAct, E-File, ezTaxReturn.com, eSmart and FreeTaxUSA.
+Some websites that focus on personal finance, such as Credit Karma, have started offering tax filing preparation and services for members, too.

-While doing your own taxes can save you money, it might not always be the best choice, though.
-In cases where you have a more complex tax situation – maybe you just started your own business, you bought or sold a home or you began investing – going to an actual tax preparer can provide you with helpful advice and peace of mind.
+Doing your own taxes might not be the best choice for everyone.
+In cases where you have a more complex tax situation – maybe you just started your own business, you bought or sold a home or you began investing – hiring a tax professional can provide you with helpful advice and peace of mind.

-Things can also get tricky if you're not aware of the tax rules that apply to you since inaccuracies can lead to an audit or missed credits and deductions.
-Finally, doing your own taxes might not be best if you need to have them done quickly, unless you're already comfortable with the process.
+Things can also get tricky if you're not aware of the tax rules that apply to you because inaccuracies can lead to an audit or missed credits and deductions.

 How Do I Choose One?

-You'll also want to consider whether your chosen software simplifies entering business income and expenses and offers tax planning advice that will help you for the next tax year.
+Choosing tax software when you're self-employed can be tricky, too.
+You might want to look into tax filing software that offers you live video guidance and that provides a tax professional who will review your return before you submit it if you're new to running a business or doing contract work.
+You'll also want to consider whether your chosen software simplifies entering business income and expenses and offers tax planning advice that will help you throughout the next tax year.